ceph/ceph-container/osd/README.md

 There is a problem when attempting run run multiple OSD containers on a single docker host.
 See issue #19.

 There are two workarounds, at present:
-* Run each OSD with a separate IP address (e.g., use the new Docker 1.5 IPv6 support)
+* Run each OSD with the `--pid=host` option
-* Run multiple OSDs within the same container
+* Run multiple OSDs within the same container (this is the default, if the OSD directories are present)

 To run multiple OSDs within the same container, simply bind-mount each OSD datastore directory:
 * `docker run -v /osds/1:/var/lib/ceph/osd/ceph-1 -v /osds/2:/var/lib/ceph/osd/ceph-2`